haotian2006/Chrono/docs/API/NpcRegistry.md

-# NpcCache
+# NpcRegistry

 ## Initialization

-When required, NpcCache automatically:
+When required, NpcRegistry automatically:

 - Creates a **`NPCCacheCamera`** under `workspace` to hold **client clones**.
 - Creates or waits for a **`NPC_MODEL_CACHE`** folder in `ReplicatedStorage` for **replicated NPC models**.